Covers basic topics in automata, computability, and complexity theory, including:

 - present a clear, concise solution to a problem or summary of a topic orally.

-    You are encouraged to attend class and participate in discussions.
+You are expected to attend class and participate in discussions every day,

-    It is the policy of Hendrix College to accommodate students with disabilities,
+It is the policy of Hendrix College to accommodate students with disabilities, pursuant

-    pursuant

 to federal and state law.
 Students should contact Julie Brown in the Office of Academic

 Success (505.2954; email@example.com) to begin the accommodation process.
 Any student